aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-balaq-color-coded-according-to-its-narrative-layers.html.md

 <h3>Legend</h3>

 <span class="e">&#11035; The kernel of biblical text upon which all other narratives were laid is thought to have been composed in the mid- to late eighth century BCE toward the end of the heyday of the northern Kingdom of Ephraim (one of the two kingdoms that occupied Biblical Israel).
 This layer, commonly referred to as 'E', is indicated with INDIGO text.
-The first parashah containing text of this layer was <a href="https://opensiddur.org/liturgical-readings/torah-readings/annual-cycle/sefer-bereshit/parashat-vayera/parashat-vayera-color-coded-according-to-its-narrative-layers/">parashat Vayera</a> in Sefer Bereshit.</span>
+The first parashah containing text of this layer was <a href="https://opensiddur.org/liturgical-readings/torah-readings/annual-cycle/sefer-bereshit/parashat-vayera/parashat-vayera-color-coded-according-to-its-narrative-layers/">parashat Vayera</a> in Sefer Bereshit.
+The last parashah containing text from E is Parashat Balaq in Sefer b'Midbar.</span>

 <span class="j">&#11035; The next oldest layer is thought to have been composed in the late 8th or early 7th century BCE in the southern Kingdom of Judah.
 This layer, commonly known as 'J', is indicated with a BLUE text.</span>